farmandcellar/farmandcellar.github.io/about.md

 <div class="col-sm-4">
 <p>
 We are pioneers and thought leaders in marketing wine, travel and food.
-Leveraging smartly produced video with the latest in webs tools and technology, we bring your story to life.
+Leveraging smartly produced video with the latest in web tools and technology, we bring your story to life.
 </p>
 </div>